mpriessner/MultiModalSpectralTransformer/README.md

    bash installs.sh
    ```

-   The `installs.sh` script will install all required packages including PyTorch, DGL, RDKit, and other dependencies needed for the project.
+   The `installs.sh` script will install all required packages including PyTorch, RDKit, and other dependencies needed for the project.

 4. **Verify Installation**:
    Test that the environment is properly set up by running one of the simpler notebooks: